 Govt makig efforts for progress of industries: Jatoi

-ISLAMABAD, Oct 18 (APP):Federal Minister for Industries and Productions Ghulam Murtaza Jatoi on Wednesday said that government was making efforts for the progress and prosperity of industries and production sectors.
+ISLAMABAD, Oct 19 (APP):Federal Minister for Industries and Productions Ghulam Murtaza Jatoi has said that government was making efforts for the progress and prosperity of industries and production sectors.